jtlap/nt2/doc/source/sdk/functor/rationale.rst

 |nt2| functions are inherently polymorphic as they can be (except with specific
 validation clause) called with any types.
-To be able to discriminate parameters types and choose the proper implementation, we rely on a type categorization system which is able to discriminate scalar types SIMD types, container and container expressions types for example.
+To be able to discriminate parameters types and choose the proper implementation, we rely on a type categorization system which is able to discriminate scalar types, SIMD types, container and container expressions types for example.
 Every type handled by |nt2| has an associated so-called ``category`` tag which identify it by specifying which kind of type it belongs to.